 I folded the bottom over the top for the final fold.

 I then slipped the t-shirt into the gallon sized Ziploc bag.
 You will notice it matches the width of the bag almost perfectly.
-My son is an adult large (he is almost 6 feet at 14 years of age), so depending on the size you are packing, you might have to play around with your folding to achieve the width.
+My son is a large adult (he is almost 6 feet at 14 years of age), so depending on the size of the pack, you might have to play around with your folding to achieve the width.

 I then harnessed the power of my behind and sat on the Ziploc bag to get out all the air.
 While sitting on it, I sealed it.
 I left all the space at the top so that the bag could fit upright in the carry-on.
 By having the bag upright, I could squeeze more in.